-Phoenix Faculty & Staff
+Phoenix Faculty and Staff

 The faculty and staff at Golf Academy of America in Phoenix are PGA Professionals, PGA Master Professionals plus other golf and general educators.
 Each student benefits from the expertise and professional networks of these professionals.